When initial screening is positive, consider further assessment to confirm that criteria are met for major depressive disorder.

 - Ask about social supports and coping strategies

 - Consider assessing functioning using the Workplace and Social Adjustment Scale

 - Check for accompanying anxiety using the GAD7

 Confirm Diagnosis of Depression

-Ask directly in your clinical interview and confirm that DSM-5 criteria are met, or alternatively
+Ask directly in your clinical interview and confirm that DSM-5 criteria (see below) are met, and

 Consider using standardized questionnaires such as the PHQ-9

 Rule out contributory medical conditions, that might better explain the symptoms of depression: